Kawanami-git/SCHOLAR_RISC-V/README.md

 At a high level:
   - **Exe** computes results.
-  - **Write-back** applies those results to memory, registers, and the PC.
+  - **Writeback** applies those results to memory, registers, and the PC.
   - The next **fetch** then uses the updated PC to begin the next instruction.

 This stage closes the loop of instruction execution — completing the **single-cycle** flow.